-In FY 2016, this line item was used for a pilot project affiliated with the Alliance for Purpose:
+Purpose: In FY 2016, this line item was used for a pilot project affiliated with the Alliance for schools for industry workforce development initiatives.

 Working Together supporting innovative STEM initiatives providing early access to programming, engineering design, and problem-solving skills to middle school students in Geauga and Lake Counties.
-It was also used to provide matching funds for STEM schools for industry workforce development initiatives.
+It was also used to provide matching funds for STEM